xicato/xig-documentation/api_doc.md

   Current as of 2018-04-10.

 ----
-<a id="markdown-72-get-device-eddystone-url-configuration" name="72-get-device-eddystone-url-configuration"></a>
+<a id="markdown-get-device-eddystone-url-configuration" name="get-device-eddystone-url-configuration"></a>
-## 7.2.
-Get Device Eddystone URL Configuration
+## Get Device Eddystone URL Configuration
 **Change Status:** Initial release in V1.7.0.

   Retrieve the Eddystone URL configuration of a selected device.